MKP157/mattris-asm/README.md

 **To compile:**
 1. Using your terminal, navigate to where you have stored the blocksASM.c source file.

-2. Compile with `gcc -o blocksASM blocksASM.c -lncurses` .
+2. Compile with `gcc -o blocksASM blocksASM.c rotate.s -lncurses` .

 3. Run with `./blocksASM` .